quasel/pods-dev-vvv/phpunit.md

 Default Configuration can be left empty we add the Configuration later Click “OK” or “Apply”

-#### Create a new Run/Debug Configuration: Run -> Edit Configurations (not in the Settings panel)
+#### Create a new Run/Debug Configuration

+- goTo Run -> Edit Configurations (not in the Settings panel)
-Click the green “+”, add a new “PHPUnit” configuration, and name it Set “Test scope” to “Defined in the configuration file” Check ‘Use alternative configuration file’ and enter (or browse to) the path to the phpunit configuration file for this set of tests.
+- Click the green “+”, add a new “PHPUnit” configuration, and name it
+- Set “Test scope” to “Defined in the configuration file”
+- Check ‘Use alternative configuration file’ and enter (or browse to) the path to the phpunit configuration file for this set of tests.
 In this case /srv/www/pods-dev-vvv/wp-content/plugins/pods/phpunit.xml.dist

 ![PHPUnit Run Setup](/screenshots/phpunit_run_config.jpeg)

-Click “...” to create a new environment variable WP_TESTS_DIR and set it to “/srv/www/wordpress-develop/tests/phpunit/” WP_DEVELOP_DIR and set it to “/srv/www/wordpress-develop” (no trailing slash)
+- Click “...” to create a new environment variable
+- WP_TESTS_DIR and set it to “/srv/www/wordpress-develop/tests/phpunit/”
+- WP_DEVELOP_DIR and set it to “/srv/www/wordpress-develop” (no trailing slash)

 ![PHPUnit Environment](/screenshots/environment.jpeg)

-Click “OK”
+- Click “OK”
-Click “OK” to apply the changes
+- Click “OK” to apply the changes

 #### Run Tests
 - Run your Configuration: Run -> ‘your config name….’